kevinmainaud/j12/README.md

 1. Scrapping datas from french townhalls
-2. Senging emails to townhalls
+2. Sending emails to townhalls
 3. Listing all the twitter townhalls accounts
-4. Working on differents branchs in the same time
+4. Working on differents branchs in the same time to merge it at the end

 The project has been made by the following people :